wernerglinka/metalsmith-nunjucks-components/README.md

   Metalsmith Nunjucks Components
 </h1>

 Metalsmith Components is a library for component-based website development.
 It includes base components and page sections for flexible page layouts.
 Leave long-text pages behind and implement flexible content models.
-This project is ongoing and the library is [online and ready to use]().
+This project is still under development but the library is [online and ready to use](https://metalsmith-components.netlify.app/).
+Feedback is greatly appreciated.

 ## Join the Metalsmith community at [Gitter](https://gitter.im/metalsmith/community).